VIPriors/vipriors-challenges-toolkit/instance-segmentation/README.md

 ## Datasets

-The task to be performed is instance segmentation.
-The dataset ... .
+The main objective of the challenge is to segment all player and ball instances in the provided images.
+The dataset consists of images recorded at different basketball matches.

 ## Setup